strimzi/proposals/066-topic-replication-factor-change.md

 In case of error, the error message will be added to the KafkaTopic status and printed in logs, but the replicas change will remain pending or ongoing, and will be indefinitely retried by the periodic reconciliation.

-In Cruise Control, there is no way to differentiate between temporary errors (resolve by themself) from permanent errors (require some action).
+In Cruise Control, there is no way to differentiate between temporary errors (resolve by themselves) and from permanent errors (require some action).
 For example, the `NotEnoughValidWindowsException` can be raised when Cruise Control has just started and the cluster model is still building, but also when there is a configuration error which prevents broker metrics collection.
 A similar example is the `OptimizationFailureException` raised when some hard goal is violated, which can be temporary if the configured network capacity is less than the real network capacity and there is a traffic peak.
-Instead, the `OngoingExecutionException` is clearly temporary, and it means that a task execution was attempted while there is already one that is being executed by Cruise Control.
+The `OngoingExecutionException` is clearly temporary, and it means that a task execution was attempted while there is already one that is being executed by Cruise Control.
 Another temporary example is the `RuntimeException` when Cruise Control's task queue is full.

-Cruise Control allows to scale down the replication factor under the `min.insync.replicas` value, and this can cause disruption to producers with `acks=all`.
+Cruise Control allows scale down of the replication factor under the `min.insync.replicas` value, which can cause disruption to producers with `acks=all`.
 When this happens, the Topic Operator won't block the operation, but will just log a warning, because the KafkaRoller ignores topics with RF < minISR, and they don't even show up as under replicated in Kafka metrics.
 The target replication factor should also be less than or equal to the number of available brokers, but this is enforced directly by Cruise Control.

-When a managed KafkaTopic with replicas change is deleted in Kubernetes, the Topic Operator will also delete the topic in Kafka, but the current batch execution will continue in Cruise Control.
+When a managed KafkaTopic with a replicas change is deleted in Kubernetes, the Topic Operator will also delete the topic in Kafka, but the current batch execution will continue in Cruise Control.
-There is little benefit in using the `stop_proposal_execution` endpoint, because most replicas change tasks have only one batch.
+There is little benefit in using the `stop_proposal_execution` endpoint, because most tasks to change replicas have only one batch.

-When a managed topic with replicas change is deleted in Kafka, the Topic Operator will recreate the topic with the target replication factor.
+When a managed topic with a replicas change is deleted in Kafka, the Topic Operator will recreate the topic with the target replication factor.

-When Topic Operator is restarted, both pending and ongoing replicas changes will be recovered from the KafkaTopic status.
+When the Topic Operator is restarted, both pending and ongoing replicas changes will be recovered from the KafkaTopic status.
-The ongoing state will include a `sessionId`, which is the unique identifier of a Cruise Control task, which includes one or more replicas changes.
+The ongoing state will include a `sessionId`, which serves as the unique identifier for a Cruise Control task involving one or more replica changes.

 When Cruise Control is restarted, all active tasks are lost because there is no persistent memory.
 The Topic Operator will detect this event when the ongoing changes check returns no tasks for a known `sessionId`.